Time Required : 1-2 Days

 Planning a Trip?
 Ask Your Question

 North Shore is a quaint city within the suburbs towards the north of downtown Auckland, known to be the hometown of various famous personalities, like Lorde, Nick Evans, Wayne “Buck” Shelford, Rachel Hunter, Benjamin Thomas Watt and many more.
-Apart from the ethos of the place, the city is known to be a popular tourist attraction for its beautiful beaches and shores, the prevalent café culture and for a plethora of other things to do.
+Apart from the ethos of the place, the city is known to be a popular tourist attraction for its beautiful beaches and shores, the prevalent café culture and a plethora of other things to do.

-Considered to be a posh subsection of Auckland, or the ‘other side’ by the local folk, the North Shore offers a considerably sophisticated lifestyle to the people living there.
+Considered a posh subsection of Auckland, or the ‘other side’ by the local folk, the North Shore offers a considerably sophisticated lifestyle to the people living there.
 Known for being an upmarket area, the region is highly wanted in terms of permanent residence, considering the premium real estate offered in the locality.
 Grand views of the beautiful Hauraki Gulf and the Auckland City Centre can be seen from the North Shore.

 There are a lot of enjoyable ways to spend a great time at North Shore.
 Right from shopping to water sports and beach walks, the town has a lot to offer.